Build Your Gaming PC: A To Z Guide

 The ENTRY-LEVEL Gaming PC is designed to uplift the gaming performance through overclocking.
 It already uses one of the most powerful APUs and features adequate storage and reliable PSU for your build.

-The Admirable Gaming PC is capable of gaming at 1080p with Medium settings as it features an ideal CPU-GPU combo in a low budget.
-While it can play most modern titles with playable framerates, it is an ideal choice for esports titles such as CSGO, Valorant, Fortnite, etc.
+The Admirable Gaming PC is capable of gaming at 1080p with High settings as it features an ideal CPU-GPU combo in a low budget.
+While it can play most titles with 60 fps, it is an ideal choice for esports games.

-The Brilliant Gaming PC is designed to max out the visual quality at 1080p resolution.
-It uses the best Core i3 processor with the best value Radeon GPU that enables 60+fps at 1080p.
+The Brilliant Gaming PC is designed to max out the visual quality at 1080p resolution and can possibly play at 1440p.
+It uses one of the best Core i5 processor with the the latest RDNA 3-based Radeon GPU that enables superb graphics.
 It is perfectly fit for any modern title and supports Ray Tracing.

 The Sweet Spot Gaming PC is ready for intensive gaming and applications with powerful 6-core Ryzen CPU.
 It is noticeably faster in gaming and multitasking and is a viable option for streaming on a budget.